grssnbchr/categorical-spatial-interpolation/analysis/index.md

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/csi-visualize-interpolation-1.png" width="100%" />

 One last thing: You might have noticed that only 7 different dialects remain.
-Depending on the number of K, some dialects can be "overruled" by others.
-So if I'd set K to a very high number like 20'000, probably only the globally most dominant dialect "quatschen" would remain.
+Depending on the number of K, some dialects can be “overruled” by others.
+So if I’d set K to a very high number like 20’000, probably only the globally most dominant dialect “quatschen” would remain.

-Another try with higher "K" {#another-try-with-higher-k}
+Another try with higher “K” {#another-try-with-higher-k}
 ---------------------------

-Just to show you the effects of a higher K, here's the same thing as above but with `k = 2000`.
+Just to show you the effects of a higher K, here’s the same thing as above but with `k = 2000`.
 This should take approximately twice as long as the computation with `k = 1000`, because computation time is a linear function of the number of neighbors that need to be taken into account